ucb-bar/hammer/doc/Hammer-Use/Hierarchical.rst

 Flow Management and Actions
 ---------------------------

 Based on the structure in ``vlsi.inputs.hierarchical.manual_modules``, Hammer constructs a hierarchical flow graph of dependencies.
 In this particular example, synthesis and place-and-route of ``ModuleAA`` will happen first.
-Syntheis of ``ModuleA`` will then depend on the place-and-route output of ``ModuleAA``, and so forth.
+Synthesis of ``ModuleA`` will then depend on the place-and-route output of ``ModuleAA``, and so forth.

 These are enumerated in the auto-generated Makefile, ``hammer.d``, which is placed in the directory pointed to by the ``--obj_dir`` command line flag when the ``buildfile`` action is run.
 This action must be run BEFORE executing your flow.
 If you adjust the hierarchy, you must re-run this action.